r-link/microtome_slides/README.md

     `out1`, `out2` etc. (or, in the worst case, set a new threshold) than trying to fix all the errors by hand
-  - if you are confident that you have found the right ImageJ settings, you can start looking for classification errors that need correction
-    - see the following examples:
+  - if you are confident that you have found the right ImageJ settings, you can start looking for classification errors that need correction.
+See the following examples:

 ![](figures/step28.png)